 Entropy Monitoring Daemon is a built-in feature that does not require configuration.
 However, you can turn it off through the Cisco Unified Communications Manager CLI.

-Use the following CLI commands to control the Entropy Monitoring Daemon service:
+Use these CLI commands in order to control the Entropy Monitoring Daemon service: